Hacking your block kits with motors and micro:bits!Favorited Favorite 4

 At some point in the future I might add sound, but I may need to do a complete rebuild of the bot for an MP3 trigger and speaker.
 For now, he'll drive around and deliver candy to my co-workers, especially as they did not call me out on all my impolite words.

-Have you used our boards to hack your LEGO kits?
+Have you used our boards to hack your various kits?
 Or do you have other bot projects you used our boards for?
 Tell us in the comments!